 Here are some steps to follow:

 - Diagnosis – You need to identify the problem.
-If your condensate pipe is blocked, your boiler may have a flashing light or a fault code.
+If your condensate pipe is blocked, your boiler may have a flashing light / a fault code or start making funny noises.
 Check your manufacturer’s guide to see whether these signals indicate a blocked condensate pipe.

 - Reset the boiler – Before jumping to conclusions, it’s worth resetting your boiler to see if the issue resolves itself.
 If it doesn’t, move on to the next step.

-- Find the external pipe – It will likely be a white or grey plastic pipe coming from a wall outside, often by the kitchen area.
+- Find the external pipe – It will likely be a white or grey plastic pipe coming from a wall outside, follow from your Boiler.

 - Thaw the pipe – The easiest way to defrost an outdoor pipe is to use hot water to melt the ice inside.
-Boil the kettle and let it stand so the water is hot, but not boiling.
-Then pour this water slowly over the pipe until it’s unblocked.
+Please be very care full using water to melt the ice.
+Pour this water slowly over the pipe until it’s unlocked.
 You may need to do this several times.

 - Reset your boiler again – With the blockage dealt with, your boiler should be able to function as normal after a reset.
 If the warning lights are still on after another reset, you may need to contact a heating engineer or your manufacturer for advice.